Raigyne Louis: Las Vegas Aces

 Louis was drafted in the 3rd Round of the 2018 WNBA draft by the Las Vegas Aces.
+Louis will be the third player under LSU coach Nikki Fargas to play in the WNBA.
 Louis impressed Head Coach Bill Laimbeer with her defensive intensity during training camp.
 Laimbeer stated that "she was probably the best defender we have in camp."
 Louis made the Aces's opening night roster, but was waived later in May to make room for players returning from their overseas commitments.